 Percent Students Who Became College-Ready Other names: Completed All Developmental Percent of students who, based on selected referral method, needed at least one developmental education course in math, English and/or reading and who completed all developmental education in the area(s) of need to become college-ready by the end of the tracking period.
 What to report : Successful completion of a course is based on institutional practice of completion as long as the student earned a letter grade of C- or better (or P if the course is offered as pass/fail).
 METRIC CALCULATION NUMERATOR: Completed All Developmental (defined here) DENOMINATOR: Any Developmental Need Count Number of students in the cohort who, based on referral method, needed developmental education in math, English, and/or reading or any combination and became college-ready in all subject areas needed by: successfully completing the highest level developmental education course required in the subject; successfully completing a college-level course in the subject; AND/OR other formal reassessment of developmental need and deemed college ready.
 NOTE: Since many colleges do not have college-level reading courses, any student with a developmental need in reading that successfully completed a college-level English course will be considered college-ready in reading.

 One-Year Progress Measures

-- One Year Cohort (fall 2021)
+- One Year Cohort (fall 2022)

-- $\circ \quad \text{Main Cohort} \\$
+- o Main Cohort

 - First Time In College Cohort

-- Two Year Cohort (fall 2020)
+- Two Year Cohort (fall 2021)

 - Main Cohort

-- First Time In College Cohort
+- First Time In College

-- Six Year Cohort (fall 2016)
+- Six Year Cohort

-- o Main Cohort
+- Main Cohort

-- First Time In College Cohort
+- First Time in College

+- Cohort